phoughton/ensign/README.md

-# bear_class
+# Ensign

-A simple example bear classifier using colab to create the model and flask to enable a web app.
+A simple example Flag classifier using colab to create the model and flask to enable a web app.

-Work in progress.

 ### Quick install using pip & requirements.txt (recommended)
 Create a virtual environment and type this pip command at the command line.
 (It's a big install and may take a few minutes.)